cockpit-project/cockpituous/release/README.md

 ## Deploying on OpenShift

-On some host `$SECRETHOST`, set up all necessary credentials as above, plus an extra `~/.config/github-webhook-token` with a shared secret.
+On some host `$SECRETHOST`, set up all necessary credentials as above.

 Then build a Kubernetes secret volume definition on that host, copy that to a machine that administers your OpenShift cluster, and deploy that secret volume:

     ssh $SECRETHOST release/build-secrets | oc create -f -

-Then deploy the other objects:

-    oc create -f release/cockpit-release.yaml

-This will create a POD that runs a simple HTTP server that acts as a GitHub webhook, see below.

-To remove the deployment:

-    oc delete -f release/cockpit-release.yaml
-    oc delete secrets cockpit-release-secrets cockpit-release-webhook-secrets
+Now everything is in place to spawn release runner pods.

 ## Manual operation and Troubleshooting